 There’s no set amount of additional state pension you’ll receive – the amount you’ll get depends on how much you earned, the number of years you made National Insurance contributions and whether you contracted out.
 Seek advice if you’re not sure how much you might get, or request a State Pension Forecast on the government official website.
 If you were contracted out and have a lower State Pension as a result, you may be able to boost your State Pension income either by continuing to work, or by claiming National Insurance credits.
 You might be eligible to claim credits if, for example, you left work for a while to bring up your children, or because you weren’t able to work due to illness.

-If you did opt out of SERPS and have a protected rights pension, you can access this pension from the age of 55.
+If you did opt out of SERPS and have a protected rights pension, you can access this pension from the age of 55 (rising to 57 from 2028 ).
 You can take the first 25% of this pension as a tax-free lump sum if you want to.
 After that, any withdrawals will be taxed at your income tax rate.
 If you’re a basic rate taxpayer, that means you’ll be taxed at 20%, rising to 40% or 45% if you’re a higher or additional rate taxpayer.

 You can read all about your retirement options in our handy guide.